Princee-21/Senito/README.md

 - Copy the public survey link
 - Share the survey

-This makes Sentio suitable for physical environments such as restaurants, events, retail locations, classrooms, clinics, and service counters.
+This makes Sentio suitable for environments such as restaurants, events, retail locations, classrooms, clinics, and service counters.

 ---

-### 🧠 Feedback Intelligence
+## 🧠 Feedback Intelligence

-Sentio includes a feedback intelligence layer for interpreting submitted responses.
+Sentio includes an intelligence layer for interpreting submitted feedback.

-The system can help identify:
+It can help identify:

 - Positive sentiment
 - Neutral sentiment